 Letter Writing in German is an important writing skill which one should acquire.
 In the previous part, we explained to you in depth, how to write formal letters in German.
 In this part, we will talk about writing informal letters in German.

 Below is a guide to make German letter writing easy for you.
-We will also be sharing a few German letter writing examples with you, as well as some useful phrases or Redemittel in German.
+We will also be sharing a few German letter writing examples with you as well as some useful vocabulary for letter writing in German.

 Memorize the format for letter writing in German